pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a function`:

-1. create function graph
+1. declare function multiply with 140 arguments
-2. declare function number 42 arguments
+2. declare function multiply with 2 arguments return false
-3. create function a 42 arguments returning [expressions]
-4. new function text returning [expressions]
-5. return [expressions]
+3. declare function divide return reference constant called quote is full quote

 #### Português